sunfishcode/c-ward/README.md

 implementations.
 It can also be used as a regular library in ["coexist-with-libc" mode].

+## Runtime requirements

+Resolving users and DNS records requires the execution of `getent` which prints the entries on stdout.
+On a regular glibc system the `getent` binary is provided by it and uses the NSS setup as usual.
+Similar, a musl system also provides `getent` (but does not use NSS).

 ## Similar crates

 Another libc implementation is [relibc]. [tinyrlibc] is a very minimal set of